gatsbyjs/store.gatsbyjs.org/README.md

 &nbsp; <!-- leave this here to avoid smashing the text against the summary -->

-Try opening the store in an incognito window and then proceed to check out.
+Try opening the store in an incognito mode window and then proceed to check out.
 When checking out, make sure you're using the same email that's listed on your GitHub account.

 </details>